Yura Yura Teikoku: History

 In 2006, the band headlined at various major festivals in Japan and Taiwan.
 In May 2007, Mesh-Key Records released the US version of "Sweet Spot".
 In the same year, Yura Yura Teikoku went on their first Australian tour.

-In July 2007, they released the single "Beautiful" and in fall 2007 they released their first studio album in two and a half years, "Hollow Me".
+In July 2007, they released the single "Beautiful" and in fall 2007 they released their first studio album in two and a half years, Hollow Me.
 Songs from the album were prominently featured in Sion Sono's 2008 movie Love Exposure.
 DFA Records combined "Beautiful" and "Hollow Me" for a full-length CD release in November 2009.

-As of March 31, 2010, according to the band's official website, after 21 years playing together the band has amicably broken up citing a loss of excitement.
-Each member plans to continue playing music in other projects in the future.
+On March 31, 2010, Yura Yura Teikoku announced that they were disbanding after 21 years together.
+The breakup was amicable, with the members citing a loss of excitement.
+The announcement stated that the band felt they had already done everything they could do and if they continued working together it would become routine.

 Shintaro Sakamoto started his own record label, "zelone records", and released his first solo single, "In A Phantom Mood", on October 7, 2011.
 He has since released two acclaimed solo albums.

 Vocalist Shintaro Sakamoto, who designs all the band's artwork, published his first illustration/artwork anthology, "Shintaro Sakamoto Artworks 1994-2006" (Shogakukan) in July 2007.
 Bassist Chiyo Kamekawa has been a member of The Stars, led by producer You Ishihara (ex-White Heaven) since 1999.
 They have released three studio albums.
+Chiyo Kamekawa died on April 7, 2024 at the age of 54.